The trial started on Monday of a woman accused of murdering her boyfriend in extraordinary circumstances.

 At some point during the intercourse he asked his girlfriend to tie him down.

-But after she had bound him to the bed frame, Gabriele P. reached for a chainsaw which was lying nearby.
+But after she had bound him to the bed frame, Gabriele P. reached for an electric saw which was lying nearby.
 She removed the safety catch and pressed it to her boyfriend's chest.
 He died from the injuries.

 For months his body lay where he had been killed.
 The 23-year-old trainee teacher cut his head from his body with the saw and then pulled a sheet over the body and never went back into the room, according to the prosecution.